gorhill/uBlock/README.md

 #### All Browsers

-Do **NOT** use any other content blocker concurrently with uBO to benefit from its higher efficiency. uBO will [perform][Performance] as well as or better than most of the other popular ad blockers.
-Other blockers can prevent uBO's privacy or anti-blocker-defusing features from working correctly.
+Do **NOT** use any other [similarly-purposed blockers][Similarly-Purposed] concurrently with uBO to benefit from its higher efficiency. uBO will [perform][Performance] as well as or better than most of the other popular ad blockers.
+These other blockers can prevent uBO's privacy or anti-blocker-defusing features from working correctly.

-Do **NOT** use uBO along with other [similarly-purposed blockers][Similarly-Purposed].

 [Manual Installation][Manual Installation]